MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxoutgoingjob-documentname-vb.md

-﻿---
+---
-Description: 'The DocumentName property is a null-terminated string that contains the user-friendly name to display for the fax document.' ms.assetid: '1a82ea39-4bc6-43e2-9ae5-a15fa9d0a326'
+Description: The DocumentName property is a null-terminated string that contains the user-friendly name to display for the fax document. ms.assetid: 1a82ea39-4bc6-43e2-9ae5-a15fa9d0a326
-title: 'FaxOutgoingJob.DocumentName property'
+title: FaxOutgoingJob.DocumentName property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxOutgoingJob.DocumentName property